 The Special Olympics athletes and their families are the heart and soul of the WaveOne community.
 In 2012, Kester Edwards from Special Olympics International, contacted Denis inquiring about potential open water swimming programs with WaveOne for intellectually disabled athletes.
 Open water swimming became a new fully accredited sport of the Special Olympics World Games the previous year.
-In the following years, Special Olympics adopted the WaveOne model for teaching open water swimming in over 60 countries around the world.
+In the following years and currently, the progress, achievements, and spirit of the Special Olympics athletes that swim as the Potomac River Dolphins influence open water swimming around the world.

 We include free access for all Special Olympic athletes, their Unified Partners and families at any of our swims, races or training programs.
 Please contact us if you know any intellectually disabled athletes interested in swimming or you want to help volunteer as a Unified Partner.
 What is a Special Olympics Unified Partner?
 Find the answer here>